atiratree/aitProject/README.md

-# AIT Project
+# Server for AIT Course
-Basic server for buying visualisation of datasets
+**Functionality:**
+* User authentication
+* Basic shopping feature
+* Visualisations of temperature graphs
+* Database generic helper as an exercise